IUDataStructuresCourse/course-web-page-fall-2025/LabDeduceProg.md

 ### Sum the elements of a List

 Create a function named `sum` that adds up the elements of a list.
-In particular, the elements are natural numbers, so they have type `Nat`.
+In particular, the elements are natural numbers, so they have type `UInt`.
-You will need to import the type `Nat` and operations, such as `operator +`, from `Nat.pf`, with the following `import` statement.
+You will need to import the type `UInt` and operations, such as `operator +`, from `UInt.pf`, with the following `import` statement.

 ```
-import Nat
+import UInt
 ```

 You'll also need to import the `List` library.